Portable alpha strategies

 Putting portfolio capital to productive use

 One key advantage of a portable alpha framework is investors can untether a portfolio’s active risk budget from the beta allocation without disturbing it.
-Importantly, it unlocks portfolio capital to seek excess returns in areas of the global financial markets with the highest potential to generate alpha.
+Importantly, it unlocks portfolio capital that can be used in seeking excess returns in areas of the global financial markets that have more potential to generate alpha.
 For investors, building the optimal asset allocation for the market return, or “beta” component, of your portfolio is quite different than the optimal capital allocation seeking excess returns, or “alpha” component, of your portfolio.

 Portable alpha strategies can help solve these issues across both asset classes.
 They can allocate active risk based on other alpha opportunity sets in equities, and they may help construct a more diversified source of active return than traditional bond portfolios.